 A Man Not Forgotten

-Charles Chibitty, the last of the Comanche “code talkers,” died July 20, 2005 in Tulsa, Okla.
+Charles Chibitty, the last of the Comanche “code talkers,” passed away in Tulsa, Okla., July 20, 2005.
 He also reportedly was the last hereditary chief of the Comanche, having descended from the great leader, Chief Ten Bears.

 Since there were many military words that had no meaning in the Comanche language, Chibitty and other Soldiers had to invent their own unique military lingo.
 For example, they used the Comanche word for “turtle” to signify “tank.”

-In a formal ceremony at the Pentagon on Nov.
-20, 2001, Don Rumsfeld presented Mr. Chibitty with the Knowlton Award in recognition of his significant contributions for the military intelligence efforts.
+In a formal ceremony at the Pentagon, Nov.
+20, 2001, then-Defense Secretary Donald Rumsfeld presented Chibitty with the Knowlton Award in recognition of his significant contributions for the military intelligence efforts.

 Chibitty survived the landings and saw a lot more action throughout France and during the Battle of the Bulge.
 He and his unit were among the first Americans to liberate Paris and later to enter Germany.
 In addition to code talking, Chibitty became a champion boxer in the Army.
 Later in life, he became a much acclaimed and prize-winning Comanche war dancer.